PritchardLab/PSU-CIDD-COVID19/cpp-v4-6e-severe-classes/command_line_options.md

    `./odesim none -tf 121`

 The 'time initial' right now is set to zero, which means that it is set to Jan 1 2020.
-Cases are introduced at a fixed time to begin the epidemic.
-For now, we can use this fixed time, and I will add a command-line option later to change it.
+Cases are introduced via the `-introday` command-line argument.